Nutrition and Immune Function

 - Wholegrain and seeded breads

 Vitamin C is well-known for its role in the immune system.
 Vitamin C deficiency can make you more susceptible to infections.
 However, it’s role in preventing or reducing the duration of the common cold is not clear cut.
 For the general population there appears to be no significant benefit to taking vitamin C supplements on a regular basis to prevent the common cold.
 However, under certain conditions, vitamin C supplementation may be of benefit.
 For example, vitamin C supplementation helps to reduce the number of colds people who are more physically active suffer.
-This is likely to be because exercise increases oxidative stress and the vitamin C in the body is used to reduce this oxidative stress, making the vitamin C less available to fight off infections.
+This is likely to be because exercise increases oxidative stress and vitamin C in the body is used to reduce this oxidative stress, making the vitamin C less available to fight off infections.
 Individuals who are marginally deficient in vitamin C have also been shown to have a reduced incidence of colds when supplemented with vitamin C. However, vitamin C intakes are generally quite good in the UK.
 Good food sources of vitamin C include;

 - Citrus fruits